Opera star Christa Ludwig dies at 93 | DW | 26.04.2021

 Her profession made it very hard to have a normal family life.
 Her first marriage to bass-baritone Walter Berry ended in a divorce after 11 years, and her son knew his grandmother better than his own mother.
 Yet, Ludwig loved her profession for good reason: "The great thing about it is that you're never confronted with the reality.
 We live in an irrational world, and that's a beautiful experience."

 Almost 50 years after her debut, the singer said goodbye to the opera stage on December 14, 1994, in Vienna.
-She was always showered with praise and honored with numerous awards.
+Throughout her career she was showered with praise and honored with numerous awards.
 She was appointed as a commander of the French Legion of Honor, and also received Germany's Order of Merit.

-But it is not all those prestigious awards, but the numerous recordings of Christa Ludwig's extraordinary voice that bear witness to her art.
+But it is not all those prestigious awards, but the numerous recordings of Christa Ludwig's extraordinary voice that attest to her art.
 When asked about her special recipe for success, she often answered: "First and foremost, you must sing for yourself."

 -